oralhistoryasdata/docs/content/setup/development-options.md

 2. Make changes to files in your preferred text editor
 3. Run `bundle exec jekyll serve` to preview your site locally
 4. Use Git to commit and push changes to GitHub when ready

-## Combining Approaches

-Many CollectionBuilder users adopt a hybrid approach:

-- Start with the web interface to get comfortable with the basic concepts
-- Transition to local development as your project grows more complex
-- Use the web interface for quick text edits when away from your development machine
-- Use local development for major redesigns or when adding multiple files

 ## Choosing Your Path